sajjadGG/book-python/basics/function/scope.rst

 Function Scope Int To Roman
 ---------------------------
-* Assignment name: Function Scope Int To Roman
+* Assignment: Function Scope Int To Roman
+* Filename: function_scope_introman.py
-* Complexity level: hard
+* Complexity: hard
 * Lines of code to write: 15 lines
 * Estimated time of completion: 21 min
-* Suggested filename: function_scope_introman.py

 English:
     #.
 Use data from "Given" section (see below)